 The National Association of School Psychologists has good resources for talking to kids about COVID-19.

-If you or your children are feeling stressed, anxious, or overwhelmed by this crisis, check out these resources for assistance.
+If you or your children are feeling stressed, anxious, or overwhelmed, check out these resources for assistance.
 We all need help sometimes.

 - Call Massachusetts 211.
 This statewide phone service is a centralized hub for information, offers multilingual services, and can connect you with a variety of resources.